ivy-llc/ivy/docs/partial_source/deep_dive/18_exception_handling.rst

 @handle_exceptions Decorator
 ----------------------------

-To ensure that all backend exceptions are caught properly, we created a decorator to handle functions in the :code:`try/except` block.
+To ensure that all backend exceptions are caught properly, a decorator is used to handle functions in the :code:`try/except` block.

 .. code-block:: python